How to Fix Door seal mold on Maytag MHW6630HW (Front Load)

 Is the mold on my Maytag MHW6630HW door seal dangerous to my family?

-Yes, door seal mold can release spores that irritate allergies and respiratory systems, so prompt cleaning is important.
-Tackle it early before it spreads deeper into the rubber gasket folds.
+Yes, door seal mold can release spores that irritate allergies and respiratory systems, so it’s important to clean it promptly.
+Tackling it early can prevent it from spreading deeper into the rubber gasket folds.

 Can I clean the door seal without replacing it on my MHW6630HW?

-In most cases, yes — a mixture of white vinegar or diluted bleach scrubbed into the gasket folds will remove surface mold effectively.
+In most cases, yes.
+A mixture of white vinegar or diluted bleach scrubbed into the gasket folds will effectively remove surface mold.
 Replace the seal only if you find tears, cracks, or deeply embedded mold that won’t clean away.

 How do I prevent mold from returning on my Maytag front load washer?